Aliases for IGHV3-23 Gene

 IGHV3-23 belongs to a cluster of approximately 40 functional variable (V) genes in the immunoglobulin (Ig) heavy chain locus on chromosome 14.
 For background information on the Ig heavy chain and the V gene cluster, see (MIM 147070).[supplied by OMIM, Apr 2008]

 GeneCards Summary for IGHV3-23 Gene

 IGHV3-23 (Immunoglobulin Heavy Variable 3-23) is a Protein Coding gene.
-Among its related pathways are Immune response Fc epsilon RI pathway and Immune response NFAT in immune response.
+Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Immune response Fc epsilon RI pathway.
 GO annotations related to this gene include antigen binding.
 An important paralog of this gene is IGHV3-64.